jina-ai/jina/docs/concepts/executor/docarray-v2.md

         return docs_return
 ```

-For our Executor you define an input schema `InputDoc` and an output schema `OutputDoc` which are `Document`.
+For our Executor we define:

+- An input schema `InputDoc` and an output schema `OutputDoc`, which are Documents.
-You then define the `bar` endpoint which takes as input a `DocumentArray` of `InputDoc` and return a `DocumentArray` of
+- The `bar` endpoint which takes as input a DocumentArray of `InputDoc` and returns a DocumentArray of
 `OutputDoc`.

-Note that here the type hint is actually more that just a hint, the Executor infer the actual
+Note that here the type hint is actually more that just a hint -- the Executor uses it to infer the actual
-schema of the endpoint from the type hint.
+schema of the endpoint.

-There is also a way to explicitly define the schema of the endpoint.
-This is done by using the `input_type` and
+You can also explicitly define the schema of the endpoint by using the `input_type` and
-`output_type` parameters of the `requests` decorator.
+`output_type` parameters of the `requests` decorator:

 ```{code-block} python